 Without the help of an attorney you will likely receive a reduced or lowball settlement compared to what you may be eligible for.

-Without the help of an attorney, critical parts of your case such as limited movement or motion from an injury, future economic loss, loss of spousal consortium, and others may go unmentioned or ignored.
+Without the help of an attorney, critical parts of your case such as limited movement or motion from an injury, future economic loss, loss of spousal consortium, loss in vehicle value, and others may go unmentioned or ignored.

 An attorney will be able to identify these critical components for you and will be able to negotiate with all parties involved to get you the settlement you deserve.